matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 The problem here is that everything is a landmark, then nothing is a landmark.

-It can be easy to think that labelling your `<section>` elements filling a requirement for using them, but that is not the case here.
+It can be easy to think that labelling your `<section>` elements satisfies the requirement for using them, but that is not the case here.
 Both the meaning of the tag name and the HTML definition of a `<section>` element is way more generic than the `region` ARIA role.
 Before you label your `<section>`  elements ensure they make sense as regions, otherwise, you’ll likely be making it more difficult to find what’s important on a page.
 If you’re already using [a good heading structure](https://tetralogical.com/blog/2022/02/28/headings/) throughout your document, that is good enough for what you’re likely trying to do.

 ### Context affects implicit semantics